Fish Consumption Advisory Project

 Description

-Joint project with the Chesapeake Bay Program Diversity Workgroup to develop effective communication tools for populations at high risk for PCB exposure through fish consumption in waters impaired by polychlorinated biphenyls (PCBs).
+In 2020, the Toxic Contaminants Workgroup completed a joint project with the Chesapeake Bay Program Diversity Workgroup to develop communication tools for populations at high risk for PCB exposure through fish consumption in waters impaired by polychlorinated biphenyls (PCBs).
 These populations include children and those who are pregnant or may become pregnant in communities with high rates of subsistence fishing, and especially linguistically isolated populations or populations who do not have regular access to the publication avenues commonly used by state governments and municipalities.
+As part of this, CBP developed infographics to better communicate the dangers of toxic contaminants in locally caught fish and the subsequent risks to human health.
+A Spanish video is available here.